pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 ---

-Let's be honest.
 The Web has gone through so many self-imposed revolutions, it looks a lot more like a badly managed startup.
-Pivoting.
-Perpetually.
+Pivoting perpetually.
 Forever rewriting its mission statement.
 But as a side-effect, it tends to generate buzzwords.
 A ton of them.
 So here's another one:

 ***WebO+***